rafatuita/dashboard_wiki/Accessing-Dashboard---1.7.X-and-above.md

 **IMPORTANT:** HTTPS endpoints are only available if you used [Recommended Setup](https://github.com/kubernetes/dashboard/wiki/Installation#recommended-setup), followed [Getting Started](https://github.com/kubernetes/dashboard/blob/master/README.md#getting-started) guide to deploy Dashboard or manually provided `--tls-key-file` and `--tls-cert-file` flags.
 In case you did not and you access Dashboard over HTTP, then Dashboard can be accessed the same way as [older versions](https://github.com/kubernetes/dashboard/wiki/Accessing-Dashboard---1.6.X-and-below).

+NOTE: Dashboard should not be exposed publicly over HTTP.
+For domains accessed over HTTP it will not be possible to sign in.
+Nothing will happen after clicking Sign in button on login page.

 ## `kubectl proxy`

 `kubectl proxy` creates proxy server between your machine and Kubernetes API server.
 By default it is only accessible locally (from the machine that started it).